antoniodeluca/antoniodeluca/README.md

 An highly skilled Full Stack expert.

-Brilliant in meticulous business analysis, accurate solution design, adequate quality assurance and minimalist software development.

-I’m an advocate for driving implementation through automated testing techniques.
+I’m an advocate for driving development through automated testing techniques.

 Specialized in but not limited to web applications.